-The model training process utilized multiple data sets for the model.
-Each data set and model need a different set of hyper parameters to find the correct parameter to be used by the model.
-Numerous iterations of model execution are done with a variety of parameters.
+The model training process used multiple datasets for the model.
+Each dataset and model needs a different set of hyper parameters to find the correct parameter to be used by the model.
+Numerous iterations of model tests are done with a variety of parameters.
 Every parameter needs to run through the model end-to-end.
 This entire process is called hyper parameter tuning and runs simultaneously with the model.
 This hyper parameter tuning process is a combination of manual and automated process.